JiscPER/jper/docs/API.md

 }
 ```

+Some important things to observe:

+* The "links" field must only contain links to content which is publicly accessible.

+TODO: enumerate the differences between this and the core model

+* The "links" field does not contain the "access" element - all incoming links must be public

-Note that in this version of the system the "targets" field will not be implemented.
+Note also that in this version of the system the "targets" field will not be implemented.

 ### Outgoing Data Model